Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 -

-- Update concealed carry insurance (if you have it)
+- Update your concealed carry insurance (if you have it)

 -

-- Add to calendar: 60 days before new expiration date
+- Add it to your calendar: 60 days before the new expiration date

 | Scenario | Training Required | Cost | Processing Time |